-One thing I can say about Halo Beauty is it's different than many of the other skin, nail and hair supplements I've seen.
-Most of the nutraceuticals in this field tend to contain only one ingredient – biotin.
+One thing I can say about Halo Beauty is it's different from many of the other skin, nail and hair supplements I've seen.
+Most hair growth nutraceuticals tend to contain only one ingredient – biotin.
 By providing more than just biotin, Halo Beauty is at the least, a more broad-spectrum supplement.
 That said, let's take a quick look at how it compares to other supplements.

 Halo Beauty Side Effects

-Based on the ingredients, Halo Beauty is expected to be safe in healthy people.
+Halo Beauty is expected to be safe in healthy people.
 No side effects are known.
 With healthy people, I doubt there would be any bad side effects.
 With any new supplement, start with less than is recommended for the first week, to see how you respond.

-- stop taking Halo Beauty at least 2 weeks before surgery
+- Stop taking Halo Beauty at least 2 weeks before surgery

-- speak to your doctor if you are pregnant/nursing
+- Speak to your doctor if you are pregnant/nursing

-- speak to your pharmacist/doctor if you take any medications or have health problems
+- Speak to your pharmacist/doctor if you take any medications or have health problems

-- Not intended for people younger than 18 – and if you are that young, odds are you don't need it anyway.
+- Not intended for people younger than 18 – and if you are that young, odds are you don't need it anyway